tarleb/perevir/README.md

 Installation
 ------------

+Perevir depends on pandoc 3.2.1 or later.
+It also requires a working `diff` executable in the path to report errors.

 The tool is a single file and thus easy to install.
 Just download `perevir.lua` and call it with `pandoc lua perevir.lua
 <TESTFILE>`.